Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 San Antonio de la Cal claims to be the birthplace of the tlayuda, a signature Oaxacan food.
 Visitors will be able to learn all about tlayudas—from preparing the corn dough for the large tortilla used as the base to cooking the tlayuda on the comal.

 For the festival, over a dozen women set up their tlayuda stands in the square in front of the church in San Antonio de la Cal.
+In 2025, the festival centered around securing the Guinness World Record for the largest tlayuda ever made.

 🗓️ When: TBA